 The battery supplied is compatible with all products within the green Bosch Home and Garden 18V system and Bosch unlimited vacuum cleaners.
 Although at 2.5Ah it has a lesser capacity than most, the smaller size and lower weight suits the drill.
 A full charge is easily achieved within 60 minutes, with 80% in around 40 minutes.

 Garry is an independent product tester, bringing decades of skill and experience in multiple trades to the art of authentic, real-world reviews.
-A technology geek, tool addict, and soon-to-be Passivhaus self-builder, he lives with his family in Worcestershire.
+A technology geek, power tool addict, and soon-to-be Passivhaus self builder, he lives with his family in Worcestershire.
+He also has a passion for sustainability and plotfinding.